Pbotsaris/my_sqlite/README.md

     sqlite>import players data/nba_players.csv;

-You can use the `table` command to list the tables in the database:
+You can use the `table` command to list the tables in the current database:

     sqlite> tables